MehdiN/quadcopter_ros/README.md

-# drone-simulator-ros
+# quadcopter_ros

-This is a simulator intended for quacopters for trajectory generation and control design.
+This is a simulator intended for quadcopters for trajectory generation and control design.

-Using ROS Melodic on Ubuntu 18.04
+ROS Melodic on Ubuntu 18.04

 ## ROAD MAP

-* Simulation of quadrotor dynamics
+* Simulation of quadrotor dynamics as a ros plugin
 * Implementation of a basic controller
 * Python Visualization
 * Sensors Simulation